 Reduction in the production of harmful effluents (basic solutions) derived from production of the COVID-19 vaccine.

 Reutilisation of water rejected by the vial washing machines for watering at the San Sebastián de los Reyes plant.

-water and sanitation for all
+sustainable management of water and sanitation for all

 Affordable and clean energy